leandrodcc/honeybee/README.md

 # honeybee
-// Launch the site [here](https://honeybee.superhi.com/) :honeybee:
+// Launch the site [here](https://dreamex.superhi.com/) :sleeping:

-honeybee is an R&B song generator that fetches random items from a YouTube playlist by accessing YouTube's **API** via **AJAX**.
-It was built with **HTML, CSS, and Javascript**, features (some subtle and some most definitely not subtle) **CSS, vanilla JS and anime.js animations**, a custom cursor, and its layout is a **combination of flexbox and CSS grid** techniques.
+dreamEX is a ficticious company that sells sleeping-aids tailor made for creatives.
+This landing page was built with **HTML, CSS, and Javascript**, features **CSS and JS** animations, **3D CSS** elements, and its layout is a **combination of flexbox and CSS grid** techniques.